open-source-labs/Chromogen/README.md

 <br><br>

-## New and Improved Chrome DevTool!
+## Chrome DevTool!

 [Install Chromogen DevTool Extension V3.0.0](https://chrome.google.com/webstore/detail/chromogen-developer-tool/ehhlabbajneoafjedaaogkmpeaclepdl)

-DevTool V3.0.0 now shows a _**dynamic D3 state tree**_ responsive to user interaction with application!
+The Chromogen DevTool shows a _**dynamic D3 state tree**_ responsive to user interaction with application!
 Press **pause recording** then click **Show Test** to see auto-generated tests right in the DevTool.
 Similar to an IDE, the test can be edited in the DevTool for ease of use.
 Then to download the file, click **Download** to generate a `js` file that can be saved into your codebase.

 <div align="center">